ChrFrohn/PowerShell/README.md

 # PowerShell-Misc

-This repo contains various PowerShell scripts that are mostly related to blog post on www.christianfrohn.dk
+This repo contains various PowerShell scripts that are mostly related to blog posts on www.christianfrohn.dk